erickrex/foxproject/README.md

 A multi-step questionnaire application to create a sequence of questions and answers based on a JSON object/state machine and persist the result to a DB through a GraphQL API.

-#### Note
-This application is purely for practice purposes.
-Most of its setup and configuration come from the vue-cli create vue app command, it's not ready for production and may contain bugs.

 ## Features
 The questionnaire resembles a decision tree.
 The following question you receive depends directly of your previous answer.
 Some may converge into the same question later.
 The final result is a unique branch in the final step that recommends you a product according to your answers and persists this to a DB via Apollo GraphQL.